jkiernan12/burrito-builder-ui/README.md

 ### Iteration 2

-Connect the front end to the backend so that when the app loads, all existing orders from the server.
+Connect the front end to the backend so that when the app loads, all existing orders are fetched from the server.

 ### Iteration 3